Artificial Grass Quotes

 Artificial Grass on Concrete Isometric

 Using artificial grass underlay makes the finished product much more comfortable to walk and play on.
-If covering concrete, you won’t have to worry about the hard impact of the ground impacting on feet, paws, hands or anything else.
-It allows the artificial grass to be spongier as well, inviting you to use it more often than you might otherwise.
+If covering concrete, you won’t have to worry about the hard impact of the ground on feet, paws, hands or anything else.
+It allows synthetic turf to be spongier as well, inviting you to use it more often than you might otherwise.

 When it comes to covering concrete with a fake lawn, the process can be completed more quickly if it’s in good shape and you use artificial grass underlay.
 Usually, before you lay a fake lawn, you require a level surface that needs to be excavated and filled with aggregate.
 This allows for suitable drainage but is a costly expense.
-If concrete is level enough, you could save money by having a quicker installation.
+If concrete is in good enough condition, you could save money by having a quicker installation process.

-Without using an artificial grass underlay, covering concrete or timber decking can leave visible lines on the finished lawn.
-Unsightly lines, uneven bumps and gaps can be prevented with underlay for artificial grass.
-And by providing a protective, cushioning layer, your artificial grass will last longer, without being compacted as much by excessive wear.
+Without using underlay for artificial grass, covering concrete or timber decking can leave visible lines on the finished lawn.
+Unsightly lines, uneven bumps and gaps can be prevented with underlay.
+By providing a protective, cushioning layer, your synthetic lawn will last longer, without being compacted as much by excessive wear.

 Not all ground will be ready to have artificial grass laid on top of it.
 Concrete can be damaged over time with cracks, fissures and can be unlevel.
 Sometimes these can be fixed before you can proceed to lay a fake lawn, but other times the repair work could be too extensive to be worth fixing and a replacement job will be needed before artificial grass underlay will be effective.